TooManyBees/djesbe/README.md

 From the playlist pane (app starts with it focused)
 * `enter` selects a playlist and expands the track pane.
+* `a` marks a playlist as "autoplay."
+The jukebox will pull from this list if the queue runs dry.

 From the track pane
 * `enter` enqueues a track